Patricia J. Zettler

-Patricia J. Zettler is an Associate Professor of Law at The Ohio State University Moritz College of Law, a faculty member of the Drug Enforcement & Policy Center housed at the College of Law, and a Member of The Ohio State University Comprehensive Cancer Center.
-Professor Zettler’s teaching areas include Torts, Legislation and Regulation, Health Law, and Food and Drug Law.
+Patricia J. Zettler is a nationally-recognized expert on food and drug law and policy.
+She serves as an Associate Professor of Law at The Ohio State University Moritz College of Law, a faculty member of the Drug Enforcement & Policy Center housed at the College of Law, and a Member of The Ohio State University Comprehensive Cancer Center.
+Professor Zettler’s teaching areas include torts, legislation and regulation, health law, the U.S. Food and Drug Administration (FDA), and drug policy.

 Before joining the Ohio State faculty in 2019, Professor Zettler was a faculty member of the Center for Law, Health & Society at Georgia State University College of Law.
-At Georgia State Law, she was selected as the 2018 winner of the Patricia T. Morgan Award for Outstanding Scholarship among the faculty.
+At Georgia State Law, she was selected as the 2018 winner of the Patricia T. Morgan Award for Outstanding Scholarship.
 Prior to Georgia State, she was a fellow at the Center for Law and the Biosciences at Stanford Law School.

-In addition to Professor Zettler’s academic work, she served as an associate chief counsel in the FDA’s Office of the Chief Counsel.
-In that role, she advised the FDA and the Department of Health and Human Services on various issues including drug safety, human subjects protection, expanded access to investigational drugs, over-the-counter drugs, dietary supplements, prescription drug advertising and promotion, incentives for developing antibiotics, and advisory committees.
+In addition to Professor Zettler’s academic work, she served as an associate chief counsel in the FDA’s Office of the Chief Counsel, where she advised the FDA and the Department of Health and Human Services on a wide range of issues.
 Professor Zettler also has bioethics experience through work at the Program in Medical Ethics at the University of California San Francisco and at the Department of Bioethics at the National Institutes of Health.

 Professor Zettler graduated with distinction from Stanford Law School in 2009.
 She received a BA in psychology, with distinction and departmental honors, from Stanford University in 2002, where she played on the varsity lacrosse team.